-A couple’s physical and emotional intimacy can get eroded over time by unrepaired upsets or cycles of poor communication.
-These damage partners’ ability to feel emotionally connected, can reduce how attracted they feel to each other, or how open they feel to being sexual.
+Relationship riffs and ruptures, large or small, can block partners’ ability to feel emotionally connected, can reduce how attracted they feel to each other, and diminish how open they feel to being sexual.

-I sometimes hear one person complain that the other no longer wants to be sexual.
+At the start of a retreat we may initially hear one partner complain that the other no longer wants to be sexual.
 But their partner often complains back “all they want is sex” or “they are never affectionate anymore.”
 Neither sees the interlocking nature of their pattern or that they have worked their way into a mutual standoff.

 But there are a host of causes of sexual and intimacy problems in a marriage.
-Having children is a common case where partners disconnect without realizing it.
+Having children is a common cause when partners disconnect without even realizing it.
 They may agree that the kids come first, failing to realize how this will drive them apart over time — and how that is not even good for the kids!

 A retreat often gets partners to feel connected again and renew the spark — even if they haven’t really felt it in years and had thought that maybe long term marriage is equivalent to settling for less.

 The source of sexual problems is as varied as people are.
 Other factors can include physical or emotional changes that occur with aging; medical conditions; shifts in hormonal levels; changes in libido; physical injuries; emotional crises; performance issues; unresolved trauma or shame associated with sexuality.